Sugardependent/Ireland-CSO-Data-App/README.md

 # Irish Census Data Webapp

 Built on Angular 2 and Django Rest Framework.
 Utilizes Docker, NGinx and UWsgi for backend deployment.
-Angular Frontend bundled using webpack.
+Angular, Bootstrap and ChartJS Frontend bundled using Webpack.

 Displays some sample Irish Census data sampled from the <a href="http://www.cso.ie/">Central Statistics Office</a>.
 <br/><br/>